rtc-io/rtc-tools/README.md

 Create a new signaller instance, and join the specified channel

+## Helper Functions (Not Exported)

+### createMessageParser(signaller)

+This is used to create a function handler that will operate more quickly that when using bind.
+The parser will pull apart a message into parts (splitting on the pipe character), parsing those parts where appropriate and then triggering the relevant event.

 ## Internal RTC Helper Libraries

 The RTC library uses a number of helper modules that are contained within